24 Apr Meet Asanda – story of a local from South Africa

 What was Apartheid all about

 For 33 years black, indian and coloured people had been segregated by law from white people in South Africa.
 Apartheid was also the time where townships and districts were created in order to keep the races away from each other.
 Horrible things were happening at this time.
-Black people were kept out of certain areas, black and white people were not allowed to marry each other, separate entrances were created and so much fighting was going on that many thought a civil war would begin- and this is just the surface of all that went on during Apartheid!
-It is therefore understandable that this is not easy to overcome judgements and past hurts for someone who had personally experienced all this.
+Black people were kept out of certain areas, black and white people were not allowed to marry each other, separate entrances were created and so much fighting was going on that many thought a civil war would begin – and this is just the surface of all that went on during Apartheid!
+It is therefore understandable that it is not easy to overcome judgements and past hurts for someone who had personally experienced all this.

 What shaped Asanda

 While parents often pass bad habits onto their children our society has still created people like Asanda.
 Even though Asanda’s father grew up during Apartheid he was different in thinking and thankfully passed this down to his daughter.
 ‘Back in the days’, he used to work in a restaurant in Johannesburg and had guests from all over the world.
 As Asanda was brought up in this environment she had been surrounded by people of different nationalities from the age of 3.
 She experienced that there are good people and bad people no matter what skin colour they are.
 These are the values she was taught and still lives by her father.

 At the age of 24 Asanda started working in a backpackers in Chintsa and was surrounded by people and nationalities from all over the world again.
 She enjoyed listening to their travel stories, exchanging experiences and different ways of thinking.